marekbujko/mb-resonance/README.md

 # Online Radio - Resonance

-Online Radio code based on the Web UI from RGB Binary Clock.
+Online Radio code based on the Web UI from RGB Binary Clock project.

 It supports responsive design for iPhone and also works as a web app when shared on iOS and macOS.

 <a href="https://marekbujko.github.io/mb-resonance/" rel="nofollow">